pedropfn/alvitrjs-core/README.md

-# AlvitrJS
+# AlvitrJS's Core

-> AlvitrJS is a modular microframework for nodejs, that works using IOC and Service Providers to give you a better way of creating and handling websites.
+> AlvitrJS's Core is a modular microframework for nodejs, that works using IOC and Service Providers to give you a better way of creating and handling websites.

 ### Warning